-The same rule applies when writing a dissertation introduction.
-You have to make sure that you explain the title, introduce the topic and present a background so that your readers understand what your research is about and what results you expect to achieve at the end of the research work.
-As a standard, you might work on your dissertation a couple of times.
+When writing a dissertation introduction, one has to explain the title, introduce the topic and present a background so that your readers understand what your research is about and what results you expect to achieve at the end of the research work.
+As a standard practice, you might work on your dissertation introduction chapter a couple of times.
 Once when you’re working on your proposal and the second time when writing your actual dissertation.

 Introduction to a dissertation shouldn't talk only about other research work in the same area as this will be discussed in the literature review section.
 Moreover, this section does not include research design and data collection method(s).
 All about research strategy should be covered in the methodology section (Student.unsw.edu.au, 2017).
 Background to research only helps to build up your research in general.
-For instance, if your research is based on job satisfaction measures of a specific country, or if your dissertation intends to compare two companies or systems, this section should only talk generally about job satisfaction and the impact it has.
+For instance, if your research is based on job satisfaction measures of a specific country, or if your work intends to compare two companies or systems, the content of the introduction chapter will take generally about job satisfaction and the impact it has.

 As a researcher, you will be required to demonstrate how your research will provide value to the scientific and academic communities.
-If your dissertation is based on a specific company, you need to explain why that industry and company was chosen.
+If your dissertation is based on a specific company or industry, you need to explain why that industry and company was chosen.
 If you’re comparing, explain why you’re doing so and what this research will yield.
 Regardless of the research topic you choose, explain thoroughly in this section as to why this research is being conducted and what benefits it will serve (Www2.warwick.ac.uk, 2017).
 The idea here is to convince your supervisor and readers into believing that the concept should be researched to find a solution to a problem that actually exists.

-After you’ve explained the main research problem and the importance of your research, the next step would be to present your research problem i.e. why this research is being conducted, what will it find out.
+Once you’ve described the main research problem and the importance of your research, the next step would be to present your research problem i.e. why this research is being conducted, what purpose it will service.
 This is one of the most essential aspects of how to write the introduction of a dissertation.
 Doing so will help your readers understand what you intend to do in this research, as well as, what they should expect from this study.
 Presenting the research problem in a competent manner holds the key to persuading your readers into reading other parts of the dissertation paper.
 This research problem is the crux of your dissertation i.e. it gives a direction as to why this research is being carried out, and what issues the study will take into consideration.

 Once you’ve formed your research question, pick out vital elements from it, based on which you will prepare your literature review.
 You will come back to your research question again when concluding your dissertation.
-In some cases, you might have to formulate a hypothesis in place of research question.
+In some cases, you might have to formulate a hypothesis in place of a research question.
 Hypothesis is a simple statement, which you prove with your results, discussion and analysis.
 A sample hypothesis could be ‘job satisfaction is positively linked to employee job performance’.
 Results of your dissertation could be in favor of this dissertation or against it.

-Now come research aims and objectives.
+Next come research aims and objectives.
 Aims and objectives are broad statements of desired results of your dissertation.
 They reflect the expectations of the topic and research, and also address the long-term project outcomes.
 These statements should use the concepts accurately, must be focused, should be able to convey your research intentions, and also serve as steps that communicate how your research question will be answered (Libguides.usc.edu, 2017).

 Based on your topic, research question or hypothesis, you should formulate your aims and objectives.
 These are simple statements and are an extension of your research question.
 Through these aims and objectives, you communicate to your readers as to what aspects of research you’ve taken into consideration and how do you intend to answer your research question.

-Usually these statements initiate with words like, ‘to explore’, ‘to study’, ‘to assess’, ‘to critically assess’, ‘to understand’, ‘to evaluate etc. You could ask your supervisor to provide you with some thesis introduction examples to help you understand better how aims and objectives are formulated.
+Usually these statements initiate with words like, ‘to explore’, ‘to study’, ‘to assess’, ‘to critically assess’, ‘to understand’, ‘to evaluate' etc. You could ask your supervisor to provide you with some thesis introduction examples to help you understand better how aims and objectives are formulated.

 Once you reach the conclusion of your dissertation, you will have to revert back in order to address whether your research aims and objectives have been met or not.
 You will have to reflect as to how the findings, analysis and discussion of your dissertation relate to your aims and objectives and how your research has helped in achieving them.

-This section is sometimes a part of the methodology section; however, most of the times it is included in the introduction of a dissertation.
-Every research has some limitations, thus it absolutely normal for you to experience certain limitations when conducting your study.
+This section is sometimes a part of the dissertation methodology section; however, most of the times it is included in the introduction of a dissertation.
+Every research has some limitations, thus it is absolutely normal for you to experience certain limitations when conducting your study.
 You could experience research design limitations, data limitations or even financial limitations.
 Regardless of which type of limitation you may experience, your dissertation would be impacted, thus you should mention them without any hesitation.